daurnimator/lua-http/index.md

 ### `stream:write_chunk(chunk, end_stream, timeout)` <!-- --> {#stream:write_chunk}

 Writes the string `chunk` to the stream.
-If `end_stream` is true, the body will be finalized and the stream will be closed. `write_chunk` yields indefinitely, or until `timeout` is exceded.
+If `end_stream` is true, the body will be finalized and the stream will be closed. `write_chunk` yields indefinitely, or until `timeout` is exceeded.

 ### `stream:shutdown()` <!-- --> {#stream:shutdown}